 Around the world upside down: these sailors who challenged the world's most demanding sailing course

 The circumnavigation from East to West has only been achieved by a few sailors, single-handed and non-stop.
-Here's a look back at these successful attempts, made by four men and one woman.
+Here's a look back at these successful attempts, made by five men and one woman.

-They can be counted on the fingers of one hand.
+Due to its ruggedness, this is the record that has been challenged the least over the last 50 years.
 Few sailors choose to sail against the prevailing winds around the globe for several months at a time.
-Here's an overview of successful attempts.
+Panorama of successful attempts.

 1971, Chay Blyth leads the way